AOSC-Tracking/thunderbird/comm/mail/components/inappnotifications/docs/index.md

 `displayed_notifications`, `pref_true` and `pref_false` compare against lists of values.
 So all of the items listed in the targeting profile have to be true for the profile to match.

 If any key is missing or `null` it will not affect the filtering result.
 Meanwhile an empty array will behave differently for the single values, leading to the profile always matching, while it behaves like `null` for the properties for lists of values.

+For example the `locales` values will be compared to the current app locale (`Services.locale.appLocaleAsBCP47`) without any further locale matching logic, so `en` doesn't match `en-US`.
+As such, all values listed should be the BCP 47 (`fr`, `cak`, `en-US` etc.) language tags that we distribute the application with.
+The file [`/mail/locales/shipped-locales`](https://searchfox.org/comm-central/source/mail/locales/shipped-locales) in this repository lists locales we are currently distributing for release builds.

 (displayed-notifications)=
 ##### displayed_notifications